Leo Baeck Institute London Lecture Series 2022

 A lecture series organised by the Leo Baeck Institute London in cooperation with the German Historical Institute London.

-Admission is free but we would appreciate if you could inform us in advance of your intention to attend by contacting the Leo Baeck Institute, London on email@example.com, thus enabling us to prepare for participant numbers and management.
+Admission is free but we would welcome if you could inform us of your intention to participate prior to the event by emailing us on firstname.lastname@example.org.
+This would help us to prepare in advance for participant numbers and management.